 November 23, 1633: The Ark and the Dove set sail from England, with an estimated 150 Catholic and Protestant passengers seeking religious tolerance in the New World.
-They departed on the Feast Day of St. Clement and entered the Chesapeake Bay on March 3, 1634, landing on a 455-acre island in the Potomac River.
+They departed on the Feast Day of St. Clement and entered the Chesapeake Bay in March of 1634, landing on a 455-acre island in the Potomac River.
 The island was named for St. Clement, the patron Saint of mariners, and to this day remains the official birthplace of Maryland.

 In August of 1848, the U.S. Congress appropriated $3500 to erect a lighthouse on the south end of St. Clement's Island.
 Two years later, the land was sold to Dr. Joseph L. McWilliams, who in turn sold two and 3/5 acres of ground for the lighthouse to be built.
 The contract was awarded to John Donahoo, famous for his Chesapeake Bay lighthouses, who eventually built 12 in Maryland and Virginia (seven of these still standing today).